Vyral/roberto-paredes/_posts/2020-03-23-top-tips-for-those-moving-to-or-from-northeast-florida.md

 2:35 - Buy a property that is attractive to the masses

-4:05 - Sellers: Pricing is absolutely critical&nbsp;
+4:05 - Sellers: Pricing is critical&nbsp;

-5:00 - Check the condition of property (10 areas in particular)
+5:00 - Check the condition of the property (10 areas in particular)

 5:43 - Timing is important; pay attention to supply and demand&nbsp;